aaron-fl/print_ext/README.rst

 of bears
 <print_ext...

-The printer() function can print, but also returns a `Printer` in the current context.
+The Printer() can print directly, but it also returns a `Printer` in the current context.
 Further calls with the returned `Printer` either return itself, or a proxy to itself.
 A proxy is returned when a ``tag`` is set.
 Then, the proxy `Printer` can be used to print additional messages with the same tag.